Fair Information Practices

 have enforceable rights against data users, but also that individuals have recourse to courts or a government agency to

 investigate and/or prosecute non-compliance by data processors.

-clicking the contact button at the bottom of the page.
+clicking the contact link at the bottom of the page.